Make-School-Courses/BEW-1.3-Server-Side-Architectures-and-Frameworks/09. TDD/README.md

 const chai = require('chai');
 const expect = chai.expect;

-it('Should add up to 4', () => {
+it('should be 4', () => {
   const four = 2 + 2;
   expect(four).to.equal(4);
 });
 ```

-Assertion libraries can check for just about any value or type.
+Assertion libraries can check for just about **any** value or type.
 Understanding their
-syntax requires reading the docs.
+syntax requires reading the docs!

 For more info on chai check out the [docs](http://chaijs.com)

 ### Running tests

-Run tests by calling with the name of hte file to test.
+Run tests by calling mocha with the name of the file to test.

 `mocha tests/post.test.js`